A delicious Beer Battered Fish Taco recipe that is packed with flavor! Perfectly cooked fish with a cilantro sauce and pico de gallo!

 Make Sauce: Add Cilantro Lime Sauce ingredients to a small blender or food processor.
 Blend until smooth.
 Taste and add additional salt, cilantro and/or lime as desired.
 Set aside.

-Prep Fish: Meanwhile, cut cod fillets into smaller chunks (approx. 3 inches long and an inch or two wide).
+Prep Fish: Meanwhile, cut 1.5 pounds cod fillets into smaller chunks (approx. 3 inches long and an inch or two wide).
 Pat fish dry with clean paper towels.
 Season fish generously with kosher salt and ground black pepper.
 Sprinkle with a little rice flour or cornstarch (whichever you plan on using in the recipe).
 Set aside.

-Coat + Cook Fish: Dredge fish into the batter, let excess batter fall off.
+Coat + Cook Fish: Dredge fish in the batter, let excess batter fall off.
 Carefully place in the oil and let cook 2 - 2 1/2 minutes, flipping halfway.
 Remove with slotted fish spatula and transfer to paper towel-lined plate.
 Sprinkle with kosher salt.

 Build Tacos: On your tortilla of choice, add some of the slaw, a piece of crispy fish, some pico de gallo, and then a drizzle of the cilantro lime sauce on top.
 Continue this process until all tacos are built and ready to eat!